germgallardo/germgallardo.github.io/index.md

 [![](https://img.shields.io/badge/Jupyter-Open%20Notebook-violet?logo=jupyter)](https://germgallardo.github.io/projects/end-to-end-heart-disease-classification.html)
 [![](https://img.shields.io/badge/Github-View%20on%20Github-violet?logo=github)](https://github.com/germgallardo/Heart-Disease)

 <p style="text-align:justify;">This is based on the <a href="https://www.kaggle.com/datasets/redwankarimsony/heart-disease-data/">Kaggle Heart Disease Dataset</a> in which there are several clinical parameters and we need to predict whether or not a patient has heart disease.
-For this we want to try to reach for an accuracy over 95% by trying different models.<br>
+For this we want to try to reach for an accuracy over 95% by trying different models.
+<br><br>
 An initial exploration of the data will be done to see if we can find any patterns.
 Also, a correlation matrix is created to see how related each variable is to the others.</p>

 <img src="/images/data_exploration.png?raw=true">

-<p style="text-align:justify;">Once we have an intuition of the dataset, we will try three different models `Logistic Regression`, `K-Nearest Neighbours Classifier` and `Random Forest Classifier` and check which one performs better.
+<p style="text-align:justify;">Once we have an intuition of the dataset, we will try three different models <i>Logistic Regression</i>, <i>K-Nearest Neighbours Classifier</i> and <i>Random Forest Classifier</i> and check which one performs better.
 After knowing the results, we will do some hyperparameter tuning to check if the models can improve further.
-After evaluating all the models, we select the one that performs best and obtain some cross-validated classification metrics.
+Then we evaluate each of them and select the one that performs best and obtain some cross-validated classification metrics.
 Finally we study the Feature Importance to see which ones contribute more to the model.</p>

 <img src="/images/model_analysis.png?raw=true">